 Yes, React is more popular.

-However, this is not really relevant.
-Both are safe for the use.
-Neither will be deprecated in the nearest future without causing serious problems to the entire industry.
+As a result, both Angular and React are safe to use.
+Neither will be sidelined in the near future without causing serious problems to the entire industry.
 So, everyone can count on an extended life cycle with a reasonable support timeline.

-Both frameworks are popular and are used on large projects for big businesses, such as:
+There is no definite winner in the React vs Angular battle.
+Both frameworks are popular and are used on large projects for big businesses.

 What is Angular used for?